 Once the machine is cleaned of scale and sanitized, you can replace all parts, restore power, and turn the machine back to its ice making state.
 It is very important to discard the first batch of ice, as it may have come in contact with chemicals left over from the cleaning process.
 The ice will likely be soft or mushy in any case, especially if any chemical residue mixed with the water that is being frozen on the evaporator.
 Better to be safe and clean than sloppy and sorry.
 To be completely safe, if it is also recommended that you discard the second batch of ice as well.

 If you want the best performance from your machine, cleaning it regularly is not just recommended, it is required.
 Some machines come equipped with screens or lights linked to a computerized monitoring system that notifies owners when the unit needs to be cleaned or serviced.
 Buildup of scale, slime, and mold will inevitably cause problems in your machine, and in order to prevent them, your machine must be properly maintained.
 Hopefully, these steps will help your machine live a long life, and continue performing at the highest possible level.
-An unclean ice machine can lead to a premature death, machine malfunction, or even health code violations (especially when slime or mold are present!)
+An unclean ice machine can lead to machine malfunction, health code violations (especially when slime or mold are present!) or even a premature death due to contamination.
 So do yourself and your customers a favor - Keep your ice machine cleaned regularly and well maintained to get the most out of your unit.

 Ice Machine Care and Cleaning